Ensemble, Guests, Opera Studio & Teams

 Mezzo-soprano

 The Japanese-American mezzo-soprano Kelsey Lauritano left the opera studio to join the Ensemble at Oper Frankfurt in 2020/21.
-Roles for the company last season included the Landlord's Daughter in Humperdinck's Königskinder, a role she also sang in a new production at the 2021 Tirol Summer Festival in Erl, Dorabella in Così fan tutte, Giovanna in Rigoletto and Suzuki in a new production of Madama Butterfly.
-During the 2022/23 season you can hear her as 2nd Lady, Paolo and Lichas in new productions of Die Zauberflöte, Mercadante's Francesca da Rimini and Handel's Hercules, a Musician in Manon Lescaut, Suzuki in Madame Butterfly and the Fox in The Cunning Little Vixen.
-After making her debut in Germany in Frankfurt as the 3rd Dryad in Rusalka she sang Enrichetta di Francia in I puritani and a Spanish woman in Schreker's Der ferne Klang / The Distant Sound (available on CD - OehmsClassics), Mrs. Nolan in The Medium and in staged performances of Pergolesi's Stabat mater.
-These were followed by Emilia (role debut) in a new production of Rossini's Otello, roles in Martinů's Julietta and Nur wer die Sehnsucht kennt – an online evening of Tchaikovsky Lieder, directed by Christof Loy.
-Born in San Francisco she graduated from Juillard School in New York with distinction.
+During the 2025/26 season roles include Dorabella in a new production of Così fan tutte, Hanna in Weinberg's The (female) Passenger, Suzuki in Madama Butterfly and "Bogus" Boy in Kurt Weill's The Tsar wants his Photograph Taken.
+Last season she repeated her wonderful portrayals of Lichas in Handel's Hercules and Cherubino in Le nozze di Figaro and sang two new roles: Rosmira and Claudia in new productions of Handel's Partenope and Dittersdorf's Doctor and Pharmacist.
+The previous season she enjoyed great success as Fragoletto in a new Offenbach's The Bandits and sang Emilia again in Rossini's Otello (with 5 tenors!).
+Roles in earlier seasons included the Landlord's Daughter in Humperdinck's Königskinder, a role she sang at the Tirol Summer Festival in Erl, Dorabella in Così fan tutte, Giovanna in Rigoletto, 2nd Lady and Paolo in new productions of Die Zauberflöte and Mercadante's Francesca da Rimini, a Musician in Manon Lescaut and she enjoyed a triumph with the Fox (role debut) in The Cunning Little Vixen.
+After making her debut in Germany in Frankfurt as 3rd Dryad in Rusalka she sang Enrichetta di Francia in I puritani and a Spanish woman in Schreker's Elusive Sound (get the CD! - OehmsClassics), Mrs. Nolan in The Medium and in staged performances of Pergolesi's Stabat mater.
+These were followed by roles in Martinů's Julietta and Nur wer die Sehnsucht kennt - an online evening of Tchaikovsky Lieder (get the DVD!) directed by Christof Loy.
+Born in San Francisco she graduated from the Juillard School in New York with distinction.
 Whilst still a student she took part in productions including Rameau's Hippolyte et Aricie, Dove's Flight and sang the Child in L’enfant et les sortileges.
-She also sang Cherubino (role debut) in Le nozze di Figaro at the Music Academy of the West under James Conlon, Venus in Monteverdi's Il ballo delle Ingrate under William Christie and appeared at the Boston Early Music Festival, Virginia Arts Festival, the Opera Theatre of St. Louis, in Alice Tully Hall New York and at the International Meistersinger Academy.
-She has appeared in concert with the New World Symphony Orchestra, Nürnberg Symphony, at the New York Festival of Song in Lincoln Center and the SongFest in Los Angeles.
+She also sang Cherubino (role debut) in Le nozze di Figaro at the Music Academy of the West under James Conlon, Venus in Monteverdi's Il ballo delle Ingrate under William Christie and sang at the Boston Early Music and Virginia Arts festivals, the Opera Theatre of St. Louis, in Alice Tully Hall New York and the International Meistersinger Academy.
+She appeared in concert with the New World Symphony Orchestra, Nürnberg Symphony, at the New York Festival of Song in Lincoln Center and the SongFest in Los Angeles.